 The Shifting Cost Of Acquiring A Vehicle Internationally

 - Speed: If you want the vehicle to arrive quickly from the area, you can use expedited shipping.
-A good shipping company certainly can facilitate this shipping method, but the cost will of course be much higher.
+A good shipping company certainly can facilitate this shipping method, but the cost will, of course, be much higher.

 - Are you importing vehicles by bulk or have more than two cars to import